jsenv/core/readme.md

 - :exploding_head: Directly execute HTML files as tests
 - :relieved: Consistent and integral developer experience (dev + test + build)
-- :relieved: Same dev experience for source and test files
+- :sparkles: Same dev experience for source and test files
 - :ok_hand: Seamless integration with standard HTML, CSS and JS

+Jsenv is NOT a tool for fullstack projects where client and server code are in the same files.

+Jsenv is designed for projects where client and server codebases are independent.

 # Demo

-Run the following command to create a demo of a jsenv project on your machine.
+The following command can be used to create a jsenv project on a machine.

 ```console
 npm create jsenv@latest
 ```

-> "web" demos are running tests in headless browsers.
-If you never have installed playwright on your machine npm install can take a bit of time.
+These demos are showing how jsenv can be integrated with preconfigured scripts such as:

+- `npm run dev`: starts a dev server with autoreload.
+- `npm run test`: execute test files on browsers(s) and/or Node.js.
+- `npm run build`: generate files optimized for production.

+> **Info**
+> Executing "npm install" in web demos can take time.
+It is because in these demos tests are runned in headless browsers that needs to be installed.

 # Installation